tvt-tech/RaspberryPi5GigE/README.md

 ## **Project Structure**

 * `setup.sh`: The initial setup script.
 It installs necessary software, configures the network, and creates the systemd service.
-* `start.sh`: The watchdog script.
-It monitors the stream's status and restarts it in case of failure.
 * `gige.sh`: The main script that launches the GStreamer pipeline for video capture, display, and recording.
 * `config.sh`: The configuration file containing all the project settings.
 * `gige-stream.service`: The systemd service file.
 It is created automatically by the setup.sh script.

 ## **Installation**

-1. Copy all the files (setup.sh, start.sh, gige.sh, config.sh) to a single directory on your Raspberry Pi.
+1. Copy all the files (setup.sh, gige.sh, config.sh) to a single directory on your Raspberry Pi.

 2. Grant execute permissions to the scripts:
   ```bash